ivan-karaivanov/My-Stats/README.md

 - 👨‍💻 I'm a Software Developer with experience in automation (CI/CD) and virtualisation.
 - 🔭 I have experience with AWS and Azure as well as Terraform and Docker.
-- 🌱 I'm currently I'm enhancing my coding skills with Python & JavaScript.
+- 🌱 I'm currently I'm enhancing my coding skills with Python, Java & JavaScript.
 I am always open to learning new things and expanding my knowledge.
 - 💬 Ask me about anything related to Cybersecurity, DevOps or Coding.
 - 🗻 Fun fact: Today you learned something new, which makes you better than yesterday!